artberri/diod/README.md

 - **Instance**
   Using a manually created instance to define a service.
 - **Scope**
-  By default every service is transient, but they can be registered as singletons or as 'per request' (the same instance of a service will be used within a single request).
+  By default every service is transient, but they can be registered as singletons or as 'per request' (the same service instance will be used within a single request).
 - **Visibility**
   Services can be marked as private.
 Private services will be available only as dependencies and they will not be able to be queried from the IoC container.
 - **Tagging**
   Ability to tag services in the container and to query services based on tags.
 - **Lightweight**
-  DIOD will be always dependency free and under 2kB.
+  DIOD will be always dependency-free and under 2kB.

 ## Quick Start Guide